 You can also check out some of the latest reviews from Amazon here:

 Not only are Ninja trending as an air fryer maker because of their innovative ideas, also because they know how to follow current trends in the market.
 They always proudly state their products as using an aluminum basket with a ceramic coating, with no use of PFOA/PTFE.
+This is good for the health conscious Ninja air fryer owner!

 Not only are you getting a PTFE free air fryer, you are also getting one that is highly rated and recommended by the air fryer community.
 In fact, they were top in my recent article talking about air fryers recommended by the Reddit community.